ScottLogic/blog/hsauve/_posts/2025-05-23-read-the-books-should-junior-developers-use-llms.md

 AI tools are incredibly impressive, and in my experience, they can also be addictive, the same way social media is.
 They offer instant results and gratification and are like a one-stop shop for all kinds of information.

 But over reliance on chatbots to produce code can prevent the development of a deep understanding of a problem and its possible solutions.
 The same way chatbots rely on context to provide accurate responses, delegating problem-solving entirely limits the formation of an internal context or [mental model](https://blog.scottlogic.com/2023/08/11/mental-models-and-the-user-experience.html).
-And next time a similar issue arises, that déjà-vu feeling may not be there.
+And next time a similar issue arises, that *déjà-vu* feeling may not be there.

-Using AI to write code that you don’t really understand feels a bit like cheating, which can equate in some situations to a lack of ownership and accountability.
+Using AI to write code that you don’t really understand feels a bit like cheating, which in some situations can equate to a lack of ownership and accountability.

 It’s a bit like paying a private tutor at uni to write your essay.
-Yes you’ve had an amazing grade, but if you were asked about it, would you be able to answer?
+Yes you’ve had an amazing grade, but if you were asked about it, would you be able to explain the ideas?

 It also means that without these tools, independent problem-solving can be difficult.
 And when the moment comes for a coding challenge or a technical interview, your artificial colleague is not here to help.